zzonyo/trust-docs-test/source/index.html.md

 Rate Limit (NEW): 100times/2s

-This endpoint the valuation of the total assets of the account in btc or fiat currency.
+This endpoint returns the valuation of the total assets of the account in btc or fiat currency.

 ### HTTP Request